mikaelsundell/pipeline/README.md

 ./build.sh --xcode
 ```

-This option ensures that the projects are built using the Xcode generator, making them compatible with Xcode development environments.
-Projects built with Xcode will not install properly due to signing issues, Xcode is only meany for development.
+This option ensures that the projects are built using the Xcode generator with directory prefix -xcode, making them compatible with Xcode development environments.
+Projects built with Xcode will not install due to signing issues, Xcode is only intended for development only.

 #### brawtool